 Dr Pru Hobson-West is Associate Professor in the School of Sociology and Social Policy, and an Honorary Associate Professor in the School of Veterinary Medicine and Science at the University of Nottingham, UK.
+Pru Hobson-West holds a first class MA (Hons) in Politics from the University of Edinburgh, and a PhD and PGCHE from the University of Nottingham.
 She is based in the Institute for Science and Society and the Centre for Applied Bioethics.
-In 2019 Pru is also a Visiting Academic at the University of Warwick, UK.
-Pru Hobson-West holds a first class MA (Hons) in Politics from the University of Edinburgh, and a PhD and PGCHE from the University of Nottingham.
-She was previously a Visiting Fellow at the JFK School of Government at Harvard.
+In 2019 Pru was also a Visiting Academic at the Department of Sociology, University of Warwick, and was previously a Visiting Fellow at the JFK School of Government at Harvard.
 Pru is a social scientist with expertise in the topic of vaccination, in the socio-ethical dimensions of human-animal relations in the clinic, and in the laboratory.
 In 2017, Pru's leadership in interdisciplinary research was recognised in her appointment to the University of Nottingham's Research Leaders Programme.
 In 2019, Pru became the academic lead for the University of Nottingham's new Wellcome Academy, designed to improve engagement with the Wellcome Trust.

 Pru has experience of teaching qualitative methods, science and technology studies, social theory, research ethics and veterinary ethics.
 In January 2015 Pru was awarded Fellow Status of the Higher… read more

-Pru Hobson-West's current work focuses on a wide range of topics connected to themes around animals and society.
-She investigates these empirical areas using concepts and methods from science and… read more
+Pru Hobson-West's current work focuses on a wide range of topics connected to themes around vaccination and animals and society.
+She investigates these empirical areas using concepts and methods from… read more

 From 2010 until 2018, Pru taught veterinary ethics within the Animal Health and Welfare (AHW) and Personal and Professional Skills (PPS) modules at the School of Veterinary Medicine and Science.
 She also acted as embedded module convenor for ethics and professionalism, and was previously co-convenor for PPS1 and PPS2 and convenor for PPS Year 3.
 Pru also established year 5 rotation teaching in ethics.Through her Honorary posts, Pru continues to contribute to teaching in the School of Veterinary Medicine and Science and the School of Biosciences.